Belgrade Beer Fest

 4. How do they interact with the website?
 Do they find it useful?

-5. From where they are gathering their Info?
+5. From where are they gathering their Info?

 Quantitative Data